 - Now, perform the steps that’ll trigger the UAC elevation dialog.
 For example, open Notepad as administrator.
 You’ll see the UAC prompt, but this time you can capture it using the Alt + PrintScreen key.

 - Open Microsoft Paint, paste the captured image from the clipboard, and save the file.

 Method 2: Disabling UAC Secure Desktop Security Policy

-Note: As the Security Policy Editor is not available in Windows Home Editions, you need to edit the registry or use the REG files below to disable the secure desktop elevation policy.
+Note: As the Security Policy Editor is not available in Windows Home Edition, you may edit the registry or use the REG files below to disable the secure desktop elevation policy.
 See section Registry Fix below.

 Local Security Policy